xeokit/xeokit-bim-viewer/README.md

 ## Features

-* Uses [xeokit SDK](https://xeokit.io) for fast loading and rendering of large models.
+* Uses [xeokit SDK](https://xeokit.io) for super fast loading and rendering of large models.
 * Works in all major browsers, including mobile.
-* Super fast loading and rendering for large numbers of objects.
 * Loads BIM geometry and metadata from the file system.
 * Loads multiple models.
 * Supports IFC2x3 and IFC4.